-The Redstone Arsenal location is authorized by the Alabama Commission on Higher Education and licensed by the Alabama Community College System.
+Columbia College-Redstone Arsenal is exempt by the Alabama Commission on Higher Education and licensed by the Alabama Community College System.

 Alabama was approved as a State Authorization Reciprocity Agreement (SARA) member state on January 1, 2016.
 Columbia College was approved as a SARA institution on February 26, 2015 and may offer distance education to students residing in the state of Alabama.